Phase-1 Executions

 Execution Boundary

-This system operates strictly within a non-clinical, non-commercial simulation environment.
+Phase-1 execution operates strictly within a non-clinical, non-commercial simulation environment.

-It does not:
+Phase-1 execution does not:

-Control robotic hardware
+Control or actuate robotic hardware

 Participate in clinical workflows

-Integrate live biological or molecular sensing
+Integrate live biological, molecular, or patient

-License intellectual property
+License or transfer intellectual property

-Engage in commercialization or venture activity
+Engage in commercialization, venture formation, or market activity

-Representative Phase-1 System
+Representative Phase-1 System Architecture

-Acoustic-Guided VR Training and Simulation System
+Acoustic-Guided VR Training and Simulation System Architecture

-This system evaluates whether spatialized audio, combined with immersive simulation, can encode real-time deviation from a target in a manner suitable for precision needle navigation under controlled conditions.
+This system architecture evaluates whether spatialized audio, combined with immersive simulation, can encode real-time deviation from a target in a manner suitable for precision needle navigation under controlled conditions.

 What Execution Looks Like